 Putting Security in Security Self Storage

-More than a part of their namesake, Security Self Storage commits to making its facilities secure through lock features and additional measures, which include:
+More than a part of our namesake, Security Self Storage commits to making its facilities secure through lock features and additional measures.
+These include:

-- Advanced security systems—54 security cameras, complete with DVR recording, help its team monitor all facility units.
+- Advanced security systems—Security cameras, complete with DVR recording, help our team monitor all facility units.